Add Auth Endpoints

 @router.get('/logout')

-# Get all necessary session data needed to perform logout
+# Get all the necessary session data needed to perform the logout operation.

 logout_config = LogoutConfig(